SteamJet Water Thruster Selected for Artemis II CubeSat Critical Orbit Correction

 SteamJet Water Thruster Powers Critical Artemis II CubeSat Maneuver

-1. Correct the perigee to around 200 km
+1. Perigee correction to approximately 200 km

-2. Orbit adjustment operation
+2. Orbit adjustment and stabilisation

-3. Extend the operational life of the CubeSat
+3. Extension of the CubeSat operational lifetime

 About SteamJet Space Systems